 What’s more, customers whose needs cannot be met by your solutions will discover this early on and on their own, which means that salespeople’s time will never be taken up only to discover later that for some reason the specific needs of the customer cannot be met.

 Traditionally, there has been a significant gap between marketing and sales functions in companies, and, for most established companies, closing this gap presents a considerable organisational challenge.

-To succeed in the implementation of the buying journey or other modern B2B marketing and sales concepts, it is essential for marketing and sales teams to work together and have a shared understanding of the buyer’s journey from start to finish.
+To succeed in the implementation of the inbound marketing principles, it is essential for marketing and sales teams to work together and have a shared understanding of the buyer’s journey from start to finish.
 The sales team needs to understand the marketing part of the journey and actively contribute to designing it, while the marketing team needs to have a good understanding of the B2B sales process and the needs of the sales team.
 Companies’ management should oversee this process at the executive level and adjust incentives to stimulate collaboration.

-Perhaps the fastest and most efficient way to increase sales is to use an external consultant who can help with planning your buyer’s journey, developing content and running underlying marketing analytics, while at the same time training the company’s personnel to understand and make the most of the buyer’s journey.
+Perhaps the fastest and most efficient way to improve lead generation is to use an external consultant who can help with planning your buyer’s journey, developing marketing content, implementing marketing automation and running underlying marketing analytics, while at the same time training the company’s personnel to understand and make the most of the buyer’s journey.